Orville Jenkins Articles Menu

 In reality, as far as we can go back in history all over the world, the universal pattern is movement and resettlement.
 So everybody came from somewhere else at some point in their history.

-An additional problem in looking at human social and genetic gorups is that people people read into things their own concepts, fears or expectations, which may have nothing to do with the actual discussion a writer is undertaking.
+An additional problem in looking at human social and genetic groups is that people people read into things their own concepts, fears or expectations, which may have nothing to do with the actual discussion a writer is undertaking.

 Rich Mix

+History indicates all humans in every place have a rich mix of genetic and cultural heritage.
 People and peoples are as we find them.
-History indicates all humans in every place have a rich mix of genetic and cultural heritage.
 We can only begin to probe that in various ways.

 There is a wide range of physical types among the peoples of Eastern Africa.
 Fatima also pointed out in her email to me the truth that the primary thing the various peoples of the Horn of Africa have in common is that they all live in Eastern Africa!